Find the Best Sump Pump Installation Services Near You

 • Check for debris: Regularly check the sump pit for debris, such as leaves, dirt, and small stones, that could clog the pump or the discharge line.
 Keep the pit free and clear of objects.

 • Test the pump: Pour a bucket of water into the sump pit to test the pump.
 The pump should turn on automatically when the water level rises and turn off when the water level drops.
-If it doesn't, call for professional service.
+If the pump does not turn on or off properly, contact a qualified technician for repair.

 • Check the power cord: Inspect the power cord for any damage or wear and tear.
 If the cord is frayed, consider replacing it.